beyarkay/masters-thesis/src/04_methodology.md

 Before the signals can be sent to the user's computer, the packages from the left and right hand must be combined.
-The Nano from the left hand is connected via a serial wire to the right hand using the I\textsuperscript{2}C serial communication protocol.
+The Nano from the left hand is connected via a serial wire to the right hand using the I\textsuperscript{2}C (Inter-Integrated Circuit) serial communication protocol, commonly used for communication between integrated circuits.
 When the left hand's Nano has read data from every left-hand ADXL335, it transmits this data to the right hand via this I\textsuperscript{2}C connection.
 The right hand then combines the data from the left hand with the data from the right hand into one complete packet.

 The Nano on the right hand then sends this complete packet to the user's computer via a wired serial connection from serial port on the Nano to the USB